Salma Yaqoob: Political career

+Stop the War Coalition

+Yaqoob was inspired to become politically active following the September 11 attacks, claiming to have been spat at on the streets of Birmingham in the days following.
+She began to attend meetings of Stop the War Coalition and was elected its chair before September 2002, when she addressed a meeting alongside George Galloway.
+She founded the group's Birmingham branch.

 Respect

+In January 2004, she co-founded Respect – the Unity Coalition (later Respect Party) with George Monbiot.

 2005 general election

 At the 2005 general election, she stood as the Respect candidate for the Birmingham Sparkbrook and Small Heath constituency against Labour MP Roger Godsiff, with the backing of the Muslim Association of Britain.
 She finished in second place, ahead of the Liberal Democrat and Conservative candidates, and with 27.5% of the total vote.

 2006: elected as Respect councillor

 Yaqoob was elected with 49.4% of the vote in the Sparkbrook ward of Birmingham City Council in the 2006 local elections.
 She was re-elected to the post in May 2010.

 2010 general election

 Yaqoob stood in the 2010 general election for the Respect Party in the Birmingham Hall Green constituency, and came second to Roger Godsiff of the Labour Party, trailing by 3,799 votes.

 Yaqoob attained 13.9% of the vote, chiefly from the Labour incumbent – the Labour candidate lost 11.7% of the total vote, election-to-election.
 The Green Party, after a members' vote, had stood down its candidate in favour of Yaqoob.
 She was endorsed by then-Green Party leader Caroline Lucas and the retiring Labour MP for Birmingham Selly Oak, Lynne Jones.

 In 2011 Yaqoob claimed to have been offered a choice of two 'safe seats' by the Labour Party, one in Birmingham and one in the Black Country, in the lead-up to the 2010 general election.
 She stated she had declined the offer.

 Yaqoob became the leader of the Respect Party, making her the only Muslim female leader of a Parliamentary political party in British history.